 It is a Criminal Offense in Nevada to Violate Temporary Protection Orders

 A temporary protection order is also known as a “protective order” or a “restraining order” in the State of Nevada.
-This order is most used in domestic abuse and harassment situations where one party applies for court ordered protection.
+This order is most used in domestic abuse and harassment situations where one party applies for court-ordered protection.
 They are used to protect the victim and always issued by a judge.
-They are handed down when the adverse party is accused of violence, stalking, or harrassment.
+They are handed down when the adverse party is accused of violence, stalking, or harassment.
 A temporary protection order prohibits the accused from:

 - Coming within a pre-determined distance of the victim

 - Going to the victim’s house, school, place of work, or other specified location

 - Contacting the victim via telephone, email, text message, social media, letter, or third-party

 - Interacting with any dependents or pets the victim is caring for

 How is a Temporary Protection Order Granted?